-Becoming the top points-scorer in the 2015 RBS 6 Nations Championship with 75 crowned George Ford’s exciting and mature performances.
-He also made more offloads (nine) in the tournament than any other player but his success is nothing new.
-After becoming the youngest player to take part in a professional club match, George, the former England U18 captain, enjoyed the accolade of being crowned the World Rugby Young Player of the Year for 2011 after his eye-catching displays for the England U20 side.
+After becoming the youngest player to take part in a professional club match, George enjoyed the accolade of being crowned the World Rugby Young Player of the Year for 2011 after his eye-catching displays for the England U20 side.

-He played in 11 consecutive matches and amassed 143 points from two tries, 38 conversions and 19 penalty goals.
+He played in 11 consecutive matches and amassed 143 points from two tries, 38 conversions and 19 penalties.
 His final appearance was in February 2012 when he converted seven of the nine tries and led the team to a 59-3 win over Scotland at Firhill.

 George was also the only person involved in a team sport to be among a shortlist of ten for the 2009 BBC Young Sports Personality of the Year award.
 He made his England Saxons debut against Ireland Wolfhounds at Galway in January 2013 and played against Scotland A at Newcastle the following week.

-He initially appeared for Leicester Tigers at the age of 16 years and 237 days in the LV= Cup match against Leeds Carnegie in November 2009, but that was not all.
-He was in direct opposition at fly half to his older brother Joe, and they were watched by proud father Mike, the former England defence coach, now with Bath Rugby.
-George’s younger brother Jacob, a student at Harrow School, has played for Saddleworth Rangers.
+He initially appeared for Leicester Tigers at the age of 16 years and 237 days in the LV= Cup match against Yorkshire Carnegie in November 2009.
+He was in direct opposition at fly half to his older brother Joe, and they were watched by proud father Mike, the former England defence coach.
+George’s younger brother Jacob has played for Saddleworth Rangers and Old Rishworthians.

-George, who has produced impressive performances since joining Bath last season, made 41 senior appearances for Leicester including 26 in the Premiership, scoring 275 points overall.
-By late March he had taken his total to 684 points in 71 matches in the competition for Leicester and Bath.
+George, who has produced impressive performances since joining Bath in 2013, made 41 senior appearances for Leicester, scoring 275 points overall.
+He returned to Welford Road in 2017.

-He also won the Premier A League title twice and played for the Tigers in the northern leg of the JP Morgan Asset Management Premiership Rugby Sevens on his home ground in July 2011.
-It has been a long journey from Saddleworth Rangers RLFC where George was first involved in rugby at the age of four.
-He moved on to Wigan Warriors and Bradford Bulls and studied for A levels in English, PE and psychology at Rishworth School, Halifax and was later a contemporary of Owen Farrell at St George’s School, Harpenden.
+He also won the Premiership A League title twice and played for the Tigers in the northern leg of the JP Morgan Asset Management Premiership Rugby Sevens on his home ground in July 2011.